Creating a clear digital path

 6 weeks

-to identify all organisational problems in full.
+to identify all organisational problems in full

-a complete picture of the digital and technological landscape.
+of the digital and technological landscape

-About Mendeley.
+About Mendeley

 Part of the Elsevier group of companies, Mendeley provides products and services for academic researchers.
 It is best known for its reference manager, which customers use to manage and share research papers and create bibliographies for scholarly articles.